TosbackCgusBridge-Bot/CGUs-versions/Centurylink/Terms of Service.md

 Not sure what to do?
 Try Customer Service Please wait for a few moments.
 We are
 making sure you reach your intended destination.
 **Thank you for your patience.** Wait for it Wait for it......
+Finding the Fastest Speed
+Available at Your Home...
+Please wait while we verify your Internet speed.
 Customer Service &.
 Support Close Window We apologize for the inconvenience.
 This product is currently not available in your area.

 Continue to view these CenturyLink products: